philnguyen/examples/README.md

 ## Reminder on semantics involving mutable state

-Behind the scene, `with-examples` opens a throw-away "pocket sub-module" that at its compile time, imports the enclosing module and executes arbitrary Racket code.

-In particular, it can do anything, including modifying states and performing IO.
+Behind the scene, `with-examples` opens a throw-away "pocket sub-module" that at its compile time, imports the enclosing module and executes arbitrary Racket code (including modifying states and performing IO).

-But it's not a thing for the *compile*-time tests to "modify" the (yet to be compiled!) *runtime* state.
+But it's not a thing for the *compile*-time tests to "modify" the (yet initialized!) *runtime* state.
-A static test that seems to modify and tests the enclosing state is just testing its own copy "in a separate timeline".
+A static test that seems to modify and tests the enclosing state is just testing its own instantiation "in a separate timeline".

-In the following example, each example block has its own view of the enclosing `state` at compile time, which is also distinct from the actual `state` printed at runtime.
+In the following example, each example block has its own version of the enclosing `state` at compile time, which is also distinct from the actual `state` printed at runtime.

 ```racket